Tournai railway station: History

 The first train arrived there on 24 January 1842.
 A first neoclassical stone building dating from the 1840s was later dismantled and replaced to serve as the railway station of the town of Leuze-en-Hainaut.

 The current station building was designed by the architect Henri Beyaert and erected between 1874 and 1879.
 The monumental building originally included a glass and iron construction covering the platforms and rails, and a freight station located in a separate building conceived in the form of a late-medieval Flemish cloth hall.

 The buildings were severely damaged during World War II.
-The structure covering the platforms and rails was demolished and replaced by simple awnings covering the platforms.
+The structure covering the platforms and tracks was demolished and replaced by simple awnings covering the platforms.

 Train services

 The station is served by the following services: